vuejs/vue-ssr-html-stream/README.md

   .pipe(responseStream)
 ```

 - The `template` option is a string of the HTML page template.
 It must contain a special string which serves as the placeholder for your app's server-rendered content.
-The default placeholder string is `<!-- APP -->` - you can configure it with the `contentPlaceholder` option.
+The default placeholder string is `<!--vue-ssr-outlet-->` - you can configure it with the `outletPlaceholder` option.

 - The `context` option should be the same context object passed to `bundleRenderer.renderToStream()`.
 The transform will check for a few special properties on the context when the source render stream starts emitting data: